Package insert / prescribing information

 Signs and Symptoms

-Potential signs and symptoms associated with overdosage with metoprolol are bradycardia, hypotension, bronchospasm, myocardial infarction, cardiac failure and death.
+Potential signs and symptoms associated with overdosage with Metoprolol Tartrate Tablets USP are bradycardia, hypotension, bronchospasm, myocardial infarction, cardiac failure and death.

 There is no specific antidote.

-On the basis of the pharmacologic actions of metoprolol, the following general measures should be employed:
+On the basis of the pharmacologic actions of Metoprolol Tartrate Tablets USP, the following general measures should be employed: